nagyistge/Neuroflow/README.md

 Neuroflow 0.0.1 (LGPL v3)
 =========================

-Workflow Foundation based Machine Learning Algorithm Library by using GPGPU for computation backend.
+A Workflow Foundation based Machine Learning Algorithm Library by using GPGPU for computation backend.

 This is a very basic proof-of-concept implementation of the proposed library.
 There is a tiny example program for performance testing, and various unit test for showing and verifying the features.